 Black History Month: Samba Drumming Workshop

-Come and learn to play the Afro-Brazilian rhythms of Samba at this lively carnival drumming workshop, taking place online, using everyday objects you can find at home.
+Learn to play the Afro-Brazilian rhythms of Samba at this lively carnival drumming workshop, taking place online, using everyday objects you can find at home.

 - From: Friday 23 October 2020, 5.30 pm

 - To: Friday 23 October 2020, 6.30 pm

 Taking place on Zoom (a link will be sent on the day for those who've registered).